 - Faster heart rate

-This attachment to our mobile devices has (understandably) created some cause for concern when it comes to allowing employees to use their phones at work.
+This attachment to our cell phone has (understandably) created some cause for concern when it comes to allowing employees to use their cell phones at work.
 Some HR departments may be tempted to ban cell phone use in the workplace altogether.
+But is that really the best course of action in the modern workplace?

 First of all, let’s have a reality check.
-Because we are literally addicted to our phones, your employees are going to use their cell phones at work no matter how many “no phone” talks you have with them.
-Also, the demands of employee’s personal life sometimes requires them to be accessible 24/7.
-A phone-free work environment just isn’t realistic.
+Because we are literally addicted to our cell phone, your employees are going continue their cell phone usage at work no matter how many “no phone” talks you have with them.
+Also, the demands of an employee’s personal life sometimes requires them to be accessible 24/7.
+A cell phone-free work environment just isn’t realistic.

-Objections such as, they’re too distracting; they negatively affect productivity; they just simply “don’t belong” at work.
+Objections such as, cell phones are too distracting; they negatively affect productivity; they just simply “don’t belong” at work.
 I get it.
-It can be tempting to throw your hands up and banish the use of cell phones at work once and for all.
+It can be tempting to throw your hands up and banish cell phone usage at work once and for all.
 But before you do, read this first.

-A “no tolerance” take on cell phone policies may not be the best solution.
+A “no tolerance” take on your employee cell phone policy may not be the best solution.
 In the modern day workplace, cell phones are a needed resource to facilitate internal communication.

-The benefits of allowing employees to use phones at work can greatly outweigh the risks if implemented properly.
-The key to successfully allowing cell phones in the workplace lies in creating a clear BYOD policy and making sure everyone understands what’s expected of them.
-Proactively addressing the key concerns is the first step to creating a solution that fits your company’s needs.
+The benefits of allowing cell phone usage at work can greatly outweigh the risks if implemented properly via an employee cell phone policy.
+The key to successfully allowing cell phones in the workplace lies in creating a clear BYOD policy and making sure everyone understands what’s expected of them regarding cell phone usage.
+Proactively addressing the key concerns in your company cell phone policy is the first step to creating a solution that fits your company’s needs.
 Don’t let fear of change cause your organization to miss out on all the advantages of mobile communication in the workplace.

 Frontline employees are often overlooked in a company’s internal communication policy.
-There are several reasons why frontline employees are frequently left out in the grand scheme of a company’s internal communication initiatives, including work cell phone policies.
+There are several reasons why frontline employees are frequently left out in the grand scheme of a company’s internal communication initiatives, including their company cell phone policy.
 Some of these reasons include:

 - Frontline employees don’t have access to a company email